-Below are list of resources available for you and your family, according to your particular health care needs.
-You can always speak with an AgeWell New York Care Manager or Navigator at 866-586-8044 to help you access the resources you need.
+Below is a list of resources available for you and your family, according to your particular health care needs.
+You can always speak with an AgeWell New York Care Manager or Wellness Coach at 1-866-237-3210 to help you access the resources you need.

 COPD (Chronic Obstructive Pulmonary Disease)